scottkleinman/nepal2017/tools_and_resources.md

 ### Hosting on the Internet

 Most internet service providers (ISPs) provide access to PHP and MySQL out of the box.
-They typically also have easy methods for installing Wordpress.
+They typically also have easy methods for installing Wordpress from [Wordpress.org](https://wordpress.com/).
 In general, you will want to pay for hosting, which typically also allows you to purchase your own domain (e.g. "http://scottkleinman.com").
 But there are free alternatives that are worth considering.
 [Wordpress.com](https://wordpress.com/) provides free Wordpress hosting, although it has severe limitations on how much you can customise your site.
 Another option is [Humanities Commons](https://hcommons.org/), which was created by the DH community.
 Humanities Commons provides fully customisable Wordpress installations for free, and it also offers a digital content repository service (see Repositories below).
 If you just want to host web pages, [GitHub Pages](https://pages.github.com/) is an option.
 All of these services will assign your website an address like "https://yourname.hcommons.org/", although Wordpress.com and GitHub pages provide the option to use your own domain if you have purchased it separately.
 Ownership of domain names typically has to be renewed every year (although it is automatic, unless you cancel).

 Hosting Python is a little bit tricky, as most internet providers do not provide access to Python out of the box.
 I recommend [Reclaim Hosting](http://reclaimhosting.com/) for this in part because I have got Python working successfully on their system.
 Like Humanities Commons, Reclaim Hosting was born in the academic community and is dedicated to academic usage.
 For that reason, I also recommend it even if you want to host static web pages or Wordpress.
 Reclaim Hosting also allows you to host your own version of Scalar (see Blogs, Content Management Systems, and Digital Exhibit Platforms).